sirandluke/gstore/README.md

   Accepts user input and textfile as input

 actionRecord.py
-  used to add, delte, and look up records in mySQL table
+  used to query games in mySQL table

 gameMain.py
   Interphase for querying video games
   Accepts user input and textfile as input

+actionGame.py
+  used to query games mySQLtable

 # INNACTIVE FILES